 Always update your operating system and browser to the latest version.
 This will help you to prevent any security breaches on the web or system.

 15) Use Private Mode

 Use private mode of the modern browsers when accessing net from shared computers.
-It won’t save your data and will clear everything including browsing history, cookies as soon as you exiting the browser.
+It won’t save your data and will clear everything including browsing history, cookies as soon as you exit the browser.

-If using normal mode, don’t save your password in public computers and finally, spend time to delete your all activities from the system.
+If using normal mode, don’t save your password on public computers and finally, spend time to delete your all activities from the system.

 16) Equip with Security Extensions

-LogDog is an excellent security solution if you are browsing from mobile.
+LogDog is an excellent security solution if you are browsing on mobile.